Buying Solar Is Complicated: Solved!

 Working inside the solar industry for a company that installed over 500 solar systems in one year revealed one single flaw?
 That single flaw is without question is the cost of a home solar system.
 Companies have been marketing home solar using high-pressure sales techniques and taking advantage of people’s lack of knowledge and misunderstandings of home solar.
 These solar companies had little to no competition in the beginning because it was so new, but that has changed quite dramatically in 2020.
 Home solar industry is very competitive in 2020 and that has helped to significantly lower the cost of it.

 Home Solar as an investment into a small power plant that you own.
 So the key to home solar is to buy low and sell high, the same as you would investing in a companies stock.
 Do investors want to know what their return on investment will be? and it’s no different with solar, the lower price you pay the better the ROI is.

-What makes investing in home solar unique from all other investments is your using the power companies money not your own.
+What makes investing in home solar unique from all other investments is your using the power companies money, which in essence is a Free Investment.

-A lot of people have made millions of dollars using slick sales methods.
-Here’s a list of the type of methods used by solar companies.
+A lot of solar companies have and continue to make millions of dollars using slick sales methods.
+The Following is a list of methods used by solar companies.

 1. The Federal Tax Credit Abuse